-Only state-registered entities (LLCs, corporations, and limited partnerships) have a liability shield.
+The concept of a liability shield is important.
+Only registered entities (LLCs, corporations, and limited partnerships) have a liability shield.
 Other forms of business organization (sole proprietorships, general partnerships, and trusts) do not.
-For example, neither a general partnership nor a trust agreement is recorded or required to be filed anywhere.
-Participants in these other types of businesses are therefore personally exposed to liability on a judgment.
+For example, neither a general partnership nor a trust agreement is recorded or required to be filed anywhere, so they do not fall into the category of registered entities.
+Participants in these other types of business organizations are personally exposed to liability on a judgment.

-Forming an LLC is integral to asset protection.
-Although there is no such thing as a bulletproof plan to avoid personal liability or protect assets, one can get reasonably close.
-Forming an LLC is an important step in a more comprehensive strategy.
+Forming an LLC is integral to asset protection, especially for a real estate investor.
+Although there is no such thing as a bulletproof plan to avoid personal liability or protect assets, one’s goal should be to get as close as possible.
+Forming an LLC is an important step in that direction.

-Think of asset protection as being similar to a cross-country horse race: the more fences a plaintiff and his attorney have to jump, and the more effort and money they have to spend in order to get to your personal assets, the better.
+Asset protection may be viewed as being similar to a cross-country horse race: the more fences a plaintiff and his attorney have to jump, and the more effort and money they have to spend in order to reach your personal assets, the better.
 One way or another, plaintiffs have to pay their lawyers, and that means either cash or contingent fee—and lawyers may hesitate to accept a case on a contingent fee if they know they will have to penetrate a bona fide LLC.

-Lawyers look for deep pockets and hard assets wherever they can be found.
-If there is a hole in your structure’s liability shield and you have hard assets worth taking, an aggressive lawyer will likely find that weakness.
+Plaintiffs’ lawyers look for deep pockets and hard assets wherever they can be found.
 It has been reported that a new lawsuit is filed every 1.3 seconds.
-Literally millions of lawsuits are filed each year.
 Courts award huge damages for such things as serving coffee that is too hot.
-In this legal environment, asset protection is a serious matter and an LLC is an excellent starting tool for achieving it.
+In this legal environment, asset protection is a serious matter and an LLC is an excellent tool for achieving it.

 Separation of Business from Personal Affairs